dashersw/cote/index.md

     name: 'Random Responder',
     // namespace: 'rnd',
     // key: 'a certain key',
-    // environment: 'test',
-    respondsTo: ['randomRequest'] // types of requests this responder
+    respondsTo: ['randomRequest'], // types of requests this responder
                                   // can respond to.
 });